evanmiller/XLSX-Writer/README.md

     $workbook.close();
 ```

-See `t/` directory for more functions, including custom formatting.
+See the `t/` directory for more functions, including custom formatting.